ricardojoserf/MemorySnitcher/README.md

 }
 ```

 - First, NtReadVirtualMemory address is calculated using *GetModuleHandleA* and *GetProcAddress*.
-The ntdll.dll library is the first one to get loaded in any process, so you would not need *LoadLibrary*.
+The ntdll.dll library is the first one to get loaded in any process, so there is no need for *LoadLibrary*.

 - *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString* get resolved with the custom implementation of *GetProcAddress*, using ntdll.dll base address.

 - Then, any function address in any DLL can be calculated dynamically using the custom implementation of *GetModuleHandle*.

 From this code, we find we only call *GetModuleHandleA* once to get ntdll.dll address; and *GetProcAddress* once to get *NtReadVirtualMemory* address.
-The rest of addresses can be calculated dynamically!
+The rest of the addresses can be calculated dynamically!

 The problem is, even if we only call them once, we would have *GetModuleHandleA* and *GetProcAddress* functions in the Import Address Table of the binary, which can be considered suspicious.

-Let's check it with PE-BEAR:
+Let's verify it using PE-BEAR:

 ![it1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/nativentdllremap_import_table.png)